prontolabs/pronto-spell/README.md

   - aspell
   - boolean
   - datetime
-keywords: # spell checker will run only if the diff contains a word in this list
+only_lines_matching: # spell checker will run only if the diff contains a word in this list
   - context
   - describe
 ```